Ilja2307/Solution_Camunda_Challenge/README.md

 ### 🔧 How to Run (Docker)

-💡 ZIP or Git: You can run this project whether you downloaded it as a ZIP or cloned it from GitHub.
-Once you have the project folder on your machine, open a terminal inside that folder and follow these steps.

 💡 Docker allows you to run the full app in a prebuilt, self-contained container - no need to install Python or set up anything locally.

 💡 If you are using GitHub Codespaces, DevContainers or VS Code Remote environments (like I did), Docker may already be installed and configured for you — so you can skip installation and go directly to building the image.
 This image is based on python:3.12-slim and includes all dependencies from requirements.txt.